quic/aimet/Docs/install/index.rst

     export AIMET_VARIANT=<variant_string>

-Replace <release_tag> in the steps below with the appropriate tag:
+Replace <variant_string> in the steps below with the appropriate tag:

 .. code-block::